djhshih/tutorial-code-organization/README.md

 Why is it important to organize data and code in a bioinformatic project?

+What is reproducibility?

+What are the differences in reproducibility in the following scenarios?

+- I can reproduce the results by re-running my code in my R studio right now
+- I can reproduce the results by running my code after rebooting my computer
+- I can reproduce the results by running my code on another computer
+- My colleague my reproduce on my code on the same server
+- Someone at another institution can reproduce my results using my code after I answered questions to his email
+- Someone at another institution can reproduce my results using a modified version of my code
+- Someone can reproduce my results using my code without modification and without bugging me
+- An public server can reproduce my results

 What is the difference between relative and absolute file paths?